 Emily’s wonderment over what she is experiencing at Strange Academy is nicely balanced out with Iric and Doyle Dormammu arrogant way of acting.
 Unlike Emily, both Iric and Doyle have experience with all things magic.
 That inherit knowledge makes them act superior to the other students.
 Which made their punishment at the hands of Magik even more fitting.
 They got some humble pie in how things won’t be easy.
 They won’t be able to coast the abilities they already have.
 What their respective character arcs may be as interesting as others if done right by Young.

 The other students that make up the main cast were also given just enough time to continue to develop their different personalities.
 Not every character got as much screentime as Emily, Iric, or Doyle but Young made sure to continue to sprinkle them all in to remind you of their personalities and background.
-With such a large cast of students not every character needs to be featured.
+With such a large cast of students, not every character needs to be featured.
 Young has plenty of versatility when it comes to choosing which characters to feature based on the stories he is telling.
 Making sure to continue to pick the right characters to feature, as he did in Strange Academy #2, will be key to this series success.

 While the students of Strange Academy are a big focus it is good to see that the staff of the school will also be featured.
-Like with the students, Strange Academy #2 was about setting up the classes that each veteran magic user in the Marvel Universe.
+Like with the students, Strange Academy #2 was about setting up the classes that each veteran magic-user in the Marvel Universe.
 Giving us insight into what Doctor Voodoo, Ancient One, Magik, Scarlet Witch, and other magic users will be teaching at Strange Academy helps to give us an idea of how each teacher will be involved.

 More importantly, Young set up what will likely be a major story arc in the future as we learn that the cost of having the Strange Academy exist is something these teachers are keeping secret.
 Doctor Voodoo choosing not to get into the cost that the teachers are taking on makes this already becoming a major sub-plot.
 How long until we learn what the cost is will likely be a major part of the direction of this series.

-Humberto Ramos artwork was another big key to the success of Strange Academy #2.
+Humberto Ramos’s artwork was another big key to the success of Strange Academy #2.
 Ramos’ artwork is not always for everyone but Strange Academy is exactly the type of comic book that fits perfectly with his art style.
 With this series being filled with all different kinds of characters from demons to pixies to regular people Ramos captures how they are all different, both in design and personality.
-That helps bring you into the world that Ramos along with Young are creating for Strange Academy.
+That helps bring you into the world that Ramos along with Young is creating for Strange Academy.
 There is a feeling that anything can happen, like when Magik teleports Iric and Doyle to Limbo.

 The Bad: Nothing.